Cusco & Machu Picchu

 What to do:

-• Historic center only if time allows
+• Historic center – Plaza Mayor, churches, and colonial buildings if time allows

-Arequipa – Lower-Altitude Acclimatization Base
+Arequipa – Volcano Views & Acclimatization

 Arequipa is the best first Andean stop if you want a gentler altitude transition before Cusco.